Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Introduction

-To address this engineering problem and construct an optimal logical topology, we propose DELTA, a DAG-aware, efficient framework for OCS logical topology optimization for AIDCs.
+To address this engineering problem and construct an optimal logical topology, we propose DELTA, a \underline{D}AG-aware, \underline{E}fficient OCS \underline{L}ogical \underline{T}opology optimization framework for \underline{A}IDCs.
 We first analyze the spatiotemporal characteristics of LLM training traffic to identify the specific opportunities and optimization challenges in mapping these dynamics to topology construction (Section \ref{section2}).
 To address these challenges, we introduce a computation-communication DAG of LLM training that dynamically encodes the time-varying traffic patterns into the optimization formulation.
-This encoding allows the framework to exploit the full spectrum of traffic features while ensuring the resulting topology targets the exact bottlenecks governing the training iteration time.
+This encoding allows the framework to exploit the full spectrum of traffic features while ensuring that the resulting topology targets the exact bottlenecks governing the training iteration time.
 Based on this DAG, we formulate DELTA-Joint, an MILP model that jointly optimizes the topology and communication scheduling.
-Specifically, by pioneering a variable-length time interval formulation, DELTA-Joint averts the dimensionality curse inherent in conventional fixed-time-step methods.
+Specifically, by introducing a variable-length time interval formulation, DELTA-Joint averts the dimensionality curse inherent in conventional fixed-time-step methods.
 Moreover, by exploiting the temporal slack of non-critical communication tasks, the model incorporates a lexicographic objective to eliminate redundant port allocations without compromising the optimal iteration time (Section \ref{section3}).
 To scale to large-scale clusters, we design a dual-track acceleration strategy (Section \ref{section4}).
-Specifically, we employ a search space pruning technique that reduces the problem complexity from quadratic to linear, compressing the MILP solving time to minutes.
-In parallel, we develop DELTA-Fast—a fast heuristic that yields high-quality topologies and provides a hot-start for the MILP, further accelerating MILP solving.
+Specifically, we employ a search space pruning technique that reduces the problem complexity from quadratic to linear, reducing the MILP solving time to minutes.
+In parallel, we develop DELTA-Fast, a fast heuristic that yields high-quality topologies and provides a hot start for the MILP, further accelerating MILP solving.

 Evaluations on large-scale training workloads (e.g., the 671B-parameter DeepSeek model) show that DELTA reduces communication time by up to 17.5\% compared to state-of-the-art traffic-matrix-based baselines.
 Furthermore, DELTA reduces optical port consumption by at least 20\% without penalizing iteration time.
 By reallocating these freed ports to bottlenecked workloads, DELTA reduces their performance gap relative to ideal non-blocking electrical networks by up to 26.1\%, enabling most workloads under optical switching to achieve nearly the performance of ideal electrical networks.